 As the COVID-19 pandemic has illustrated, paradigm shifts in healthcare have required rapid adaptation by the public and policymakers.
 However, public opinion and perception, as well as policymaker awareness and prioritization, have not often changed at the same pace as the surrounding environmental trends.

-Cell and gene therapies are just the tip of the iceberg – and new technologies like CRISPR and RNA therapies will beckon even more rapid adaptation.
+Cell and gene therapies are just the tip of the iceberg – and new technologies will beckon even more rapid adaptation.
 This is where healthcare communications will play a central role – today, tomorrow and for years to come – to help drive the changes needed across the environment to ensure our system and society can keep up with future paradigm shifts in healthcare.